devbharat/PX4-JuliaSim-Demo/Tools/px4_lockstep_julia/docs/faults.md

 * record/replayable,
 * and debuggable (no hidden mutation side-effects).

-If you change semantics, update this doc and bump any relevant schema versions.
+When semantics change, update this doc and bump any relevant schema versions.

 ---